 We worked with the medical practice team to develop an achievable action plan.
 Key elements of this included:

-Establishing and proving a process for the practice and pharmacists
+- Establishing and proving a process for the practice and local pharmacists

 The practice’s medical team and the local pharmacists found the online service enabled patients to seamlessly nominate a pharmacy, whilst patients reported that the online service is easy to use and much more convenient for them.